gonzrubio/ML_Papers/README.md

 # Overview

-Here, I share my attempts at implementing from scratch and reproducing the results of some of the research papers that I've read, documenting the process and sharing it with the community.
-Please note that since this is not an official implementation, there are likely bugs and inaccuracies.
-However, I hope that you find this repository to be a helpful learning resource.
+In this repository, I share my attempts at implementing from scratch and reproducing the results of some of the research papers that I've read, documenting the process and sharing it with the community.
+Please note that, while there are likely bugs and inaccuracies, I hope that you find this repository to be a helpful learning resource.

 ## Content